bcampoli/python_templater/readme.md

 What it Does:
 =============

 Python Templater replaces keys or tags surrounded by (( )) with their corresponding value which is found in .yaml file.
-There is no support for nested tags at this time.
+There is no support for nested tags or yaml at this time.

 Example: